Voled404/Skyl-OS/docs/contribution/start-contributing.md

 Docker will make sure all developers share the same version of the same tools installed on their machines.
 Doing this is a good practice that ensures reproducability and consistency.
 [Here](https://docs.docker.com/get-started/get-docker/) is a downlaod link.
-It is also highly recommended that you work on a Linux machine, Debian sutis best.
+It is also highly recommended that you work on a Linux machine, Debian suits best.

 We will not conduct a thorough docker tutorial so you can feel free to mess arround with the docker [documentation](https://docs.docker.com/).